bluefantail/snakejs/README.md

 $ jekyll serve
 ```

-And snakejs should be available at http://localhost:4000
+snakejs should be available at http://localhost:4000